 - Configuring Cloudera Manager Clusters for TLS/SSL uses public-CA signed certificates as an example and provides steps that build on each of the levels.

-After checking your settings and finding no obvious misconfiguration, you can take some of the actions detailed below.
+After checking your settings and finding no obvious misconfiguration, try some of the troubleshooting steps below.

 Test Connectivity with OpenSSL

 From the host that has connectivity issues, run openssl as shown below.
 You can also check that the certificate used by the host is recognized by a trusted CA during the TLS/SSL negotiation.

 A return code 0 means openssl was able to follow trust server chain of trust through its library of trusted public CAs.

 For certificates signed by your organization's internal CA or self-signed certificates, you may need to add the certificate to the truststore using the openssl command.
 Use the -CAfile option to specify the path to the root CA so openssl can verify the self-signed or internal-CA-signed certificate as follows:

 $ openssl s_client -connect test1.sec.cloudera.com:7183 -CAfile \ /opt/cloudera/security/CAcerts/RootCA.pem

 By default, Cloudera Manager Server writes logs to the /etc/cloudera-scm-server/cloudera-scm-server.log file on startup.
 Successful server start-up using the certificate looks similar to the following log example: